laravel/forge-docs/1.0/servers/cookbook.md

 service nginx restart
 ```

-4. Finally, if this section doesn't address your issue, consider reaching your server provider support, as they can better advise you with performance and OS-level optimizations.
+4. Finally, if you still face the issue even after following the steps above, consider reaching your server provider support, as they can better advise you with performance and OS-level optimizations.